ruirui06/portfolio/README.md

 - Hardware Platforms: Raspberry Pi, ESP32, Sensors

 ## Education
-Master of Science in Mechanical Engineering | San Jose State University at San Jose,CA,USA (_September 2023 - May 2025_)
+###San Jose State University at San Jose,CA,USA (_September 2023 - May 2025_)

-Bachelor of Engineering in Mechanical | Carleton University at Ottawa,ON,Canda (_September 2018 - April 2022_)
+- Master of Science in Mechanical Engineering
+###Carleton University at Ottawa,ON,Canda (_September 2018 - April 2022_)
+- Bachelor of Engineering in Mechanical

 ## Projects
 ### Design and Implementation of a Feedback Controller for a Bio-Inspired Hand Exoskeleton